mmctl/easycrypt-ext/README.md

    ```

 2. **Install and configure Proof General**
-   Add the following snippet to your initialization file.
+   Add the following snippet to your initialization file, which will install and
+   configure Proof General the next time Emacs launches.
 All settings appear
    under `:init` and are set to the recommended defaults.
 However, each one is
    optional: you can remove, keep, or adjust them as you like.